nicholaswmin/generic-repo/README.md

 ### `upsert(knex, instance)`

-- Inserts the object if it does not exist by primary key.
+- Inserts the instance if it does not exist by primary key.
 - Updates the instance if it already exists by primary key.

 ```javascript